HRoger/angularpresstheme/README.md

 the same thing and update Home and Blog again.

-V. Note about WP plugins
+IV.
+Note about WP plugins
 =========================

 Most WP plugins should work.
 But some of them will need some tweaks in order to work and others